Changing your life is more about mindset than anything else.

 If you need to shift your relationship, then take steps to fix it, or end it.

 Stop waiting until you feel ready.
 You will never feel ready.
-Just start taking action today – right now!
+Just start leaning into action today – right now!

-I can’t emphasize enough how our mindset either leads us to creating a life we love, or keeps us stuck in a life that makes us miserable.
+I can’t emphasize enough how our mindset either leads us toward creating a life we love, or keeps us stuck in a life that makes us miserable.

-The biggest thing standing between where you are in life right now, and where you want to be in life, is your mindset.
+The biggest thing standing between where you are in life right now, and where you want to be, is the mindset that supports your daily habits.